operator-playground-io/WordPress-Helm-Chart-tile/tutorials/bitnami-wp-helm-chart-installation.md

 ```

-Step 6: Setup User account along with Username and Password for WordPress.
+**Step 6: Setup the user account along with Username and Password for WordPress access.**

-As Wordpress is CMS, so we need to have a user account to access it.
+Note: Since Wordpress is a CMS, so we need to have a user account to access it.

-Created below yaml file to Setup WordPress User account along with Username and Password:
+- **Create the below yaml file to setup WordPress user account along with Username and Password.**

 ```
 cat <<'EOF' > wordpress-values.yaml